kalv/kalv/posts/2025/remembering-brewhouse.md

 layout: layouts/post.njk
 ---

-When we ran Brewhouse, we formed our values like a family, a closely knit team of curated individuals from around the world to build what I believe to the best software we could for Canadian companies.
+When we ran Brewhouse, we formed our values like a family, a closely knit team of curated individuals from around the world to build what I believe to be the best software we could for Canadian companies.
 These were our values.

 Powered by distinction & collaboration.